beregond/moleco/README.md

 ![ethanol 70%](readme/ethanolwater7030.png)

+Not really a difference.

 But that was not the goal - the goal was to quickly differ between solutions with small amounts of potentially harmful chemicals.
 Consider again solution of ethanol - one 40% in water, second 40% of ethanol and 0.1% of bitrex (denatonium benzoate) in water.

 ![ethanol 40%](readme/ethanolwater4060.png)

 ![ethanol 40% with bitrex](readme/ethanolwaterbitrex.png)

+Now its easy to make a difference even if there are trace amounts of extra substances.

 ## Motivation